Eric Stanton: Early life and career

 Stanton was born and raised in Brooklyn, New York, the son of an Italian father and a Russian mother.
 During World War II, while in the US Navy, a head injury left him partially color blind.
-Following this, he was art assistant to Boody Rogers on Sparky Watts or Babe, supplying background art and plot ideas.
+Following this, he was an art assistant to Boody Rogers on Sparky Watts or Babe, supplying background art and plot ideas.
 Though his personal preference was for drawing lady wrestling and fighting women comics, he was commissioned to create bondage fantasy chapter serials by Irving Klaw, who also sold pin-ups and movie stills from his shop on 212 E. 14th Street.
 This marked the beginning of his fetish art career.
 Stanton then attended the Cartoonists and Illustrators School in the early 1950s, studying under comics artist Jerry Robinson and others.
 One classmate was future Spider-Man and Dr. Strange co-creator Steve Ditko.
 Another was Gene Bilbrew, whom he introduced to Klaw.

 From 1958 to 1968, Stanton shared a Manhattan studio at 43rd Street and Eighth Avenue with Ditko.
 For many years, the two collaborated on fetish comics.
 Ditko biographer Blake Bell, without citing sources, said, "At one time in history, Ditko denied ever touching Stanton's work, even though Stanton himself said they would each dabble in each other's art; mainly spot-inking", and the introduction to one book of Stanton's work says, "Eric Stanton drew his pictures in India ink, and they were then hand-coloured by Ditko".
 In a 1988 interview with Greg Theakston, Stanton recalled that although his contribution to Spider-Man was "almost nil", he and Ditko had "worked on storyboards together and I added a few ideas....
 I think I added the business about the webs coming out of his hands".
 According to the fetish art historian and Stanton biographer Richard Pérez Seves, Stanton may have purposely underplayed his role and contribution to Spider-Man to maintain his friendship with Ditko.
 Even more startling, evidence exists that Stanton also made uncredited contributions to Dr. Strange.